cocept/cocept/_posts/design/2014-08-30-push-menus.md

 title: Push Menus
 ---

-## Push Menu

 A Push Menu is a navigational menu that is placed off canvas and brought into view when the user performs a particular action.

 Checkout [this example of a push menu](http://jasny.github.io/bootstrap/examples/navmenu-push/) by clicking the menu icon at the top left of the page.
 Watch as the menu slides into view and pushes the rest of the screen away at the same time.

 <img src="/images/design/push-menu-still.gif" data-gif-src="/images/design/push-menu.gif" alt="Push Menu example from makebetterapps.com" />

-Let's explore some of the reasons Push Menu's can be effective on the web.
+Let's explore some of the reasons Push Menus can be effective on the web.

 ## Pros